harika-ko/harika-ko/README.md

 Hi there 👋

-I am Harika and a Frontend developer.
-I love coding in HTML, CSS, Javascript with Bootstrap, ReactJS, Typescript as frameworks.
+I am Harika and I am a Frontend developer.
+I am proficient at HTML, CSS, Javascript with Bootstrap, ReactJS, Typescript as frameworks.

+I have lived and worked in multiple countries, including Germany.